 - Dead All Along: According to Word of God, he was an unsent to begin with, but he posed as a priest to infiltrate the heart of Yevon.

 - Ice-Cream Koan: The apparent Theme Naming of his basic attacks.

 - The Man Behind the Monsters: An Unsent, that is, yet he remains in human form.
 All the bosses in Via Infinito answer to him.

 - Principles Zealot: He admits to the Gullwings that he destroyed his entire sphere collection, his rationale being that people must discard the past to face the future.

 - Promoted to Playable: After defeating him in Via Infinito, he can be captured through the Creature Creator.

-- Sequential Boss: Even though there's a lengthy cutscene between them, the Gullwings fight Trema right after Paragon, with the party's condition in carrying over between battles.
+- Sequential Boss: Even though there's a lengthy cutscene between them, the Gullwings fight Trema right after Paragon, with the party's condition carrying over between the two battles.

-- Villain Has a Point: Trema remarks that without Sin, there was no unified enemy for the people of Spira, and so in turn they would turn their swords on each other.
+- Well-Intentioned Extremist: Trema remarks that without Sin, there was no unified enemy for the people of Spira, and so in turn they would turn their swords on each other.
 This pretty much is the Youth League as Lucil said in her speech at the end of Chapter 5.